 This doesn’t mean that the investment loses all of its value, but it does call for adjustments in the marketing strategy.
 We often hear from teams that “it costs us X million to run a season, so we need sponsors to cover that cost."

-Covering the cost is necessary for the team, but if there is a limited value returned to the brand for this investment, it becomes a less attractive opportunity for the brand.
-If the cost of competition rises while the fan base and viewership decline, there is an imbalance in the relationship that needs to be addressed.
+Covering the cost is necessary for the team, but if a limited value is returned to the brand for this investment, it becomes a less attractive opportunity for the brand.
+If the cost of competition rises while the fan base and viewership decline, an imbalance in the relationship needs to be addressed.

 Teams

 For teams to be successful, they need to invest in things like talent, equipment, testing, technology and infrastructure.
 Many revenue sources make up the budget to support those investments and sponsorship is often the most significant percentage of that budget.
-For sponsors looking to get involved with teams there is a premium for associating with winning or front-running teams.
-Depending on your objectives, you might not need to go this route.
+For sponsors looking to get involved with teams, there is a premium for associating with winning or front-running teams.
+Depending on your objectives, you might not need to go directly to the front of the field to pay the premium.
 In exchange for this funding provided by sponsors, teams grant unique access to the sport through various assets.

 The value relationship between the teams and the sponsors directly correlates to the viewership and attendance data mentioned earlier.
 Large audience numbers call for more substantial sponsorship fees while a more targeted audience provides less-expensive entry points for brands.